SoCXin/doc/docs/X86/unit-testing.rst

    component in :ref:`projectconf_pio_lib_dir` folder and include it in tests and the main program using ``#include <calculator.h>``.

-2. Manually instruct PlatformIO to build source code from :ref:`projectconf_pio_src_dir` folder using :ref:`projectconf_test_build_project_src` option in :ref:`mips`:
+2. Manually instruct PlatformIO to build source code from :ref:`espressif_esp32s2` folder using :ref:`projectconf_test_build_project_src` option in :ref:`mips`:

    .. code-block:: ini